-FOOD SECURITY COUNCIL
+FOOD SECURITY COALITION

-The development of a Food Security Council is one aspect of the Grown Lane County project.
+The development of a Food Security Coalition is one aspect of the Grown Lane County project.
 The purpose is to bring together individuals from diverse backgrounds to improve regional food security, much like a Food Policy Council, developed by Mark Winne.

-2. Collaborate with our RARE member to perform an Assessment through interviews, focus groups and research (Complete in May 2025)
+3. Collaborate with our RARE member to perform an Assessment through interviews, focus groups and research (Complete in May 2025)

 We recognize that many individuals may want to participate, and we want them to as well.
-We also acknowledge that establishing a Council will need structure in order to ensure that we are respecting people’s time and energy.
+We also acknowledge that establishing a Coalition will need structure in order to ensure that we are respecting people’s time and energy.
 To accomplish this, we will:

-LEADERSHIP COUNCIL MEETINGS
+LEADERSHIP COALITION MEETINGS

 To bring together individuals from diverse backgrounds to improve regional food security